wmbenedetto/turbine.js/README.md

                 // Your app is listening for a Signup.parentEmail.show message.
 It knows to handle
                 // that by displaying a form that asks the user for his parent's email address.
                 // The user enters the email and clicks Submit.
-This publishes a Signup.stepOne.submitted message.
+This publishes a Signup.parentEmail.submitted message.
                 // Which is equivalent to:
                 //
                 // Your app: I got the parent's email.